webuild-consortium/wp4-semantics-group/EUCC/EUCC_SemanticIntake.md

 | L027 | Member States shall ensure that the EU Company Certificate provided by the register in paper form includes the date of issuance, as well as the seal or stamp of the register, or equivalent means of authentication, in order to certify that its content is a true copy of the information held by the register or that it is consistent with the information contained therein, and bears a unique protocol or identification number or similar feature that allows the electronic verification of the origin and authenticity of the document. | Article 16b | review |
 | L028 | The Commission shall publish the multilingual template for the EU Company Certificate on the European e-Justice portal (“the portal”) in all official languages of the Union. | Article 16b | review |

+Why are some attributes only applicable for limited liability

 ## Functional requirements
 | No. | Requirement | Source | Verification method |
 |--|--|--|--|